Latest posts

 If you are in Denmark and Radius is your grid company (Copenhagen and surrounding region), it is relatively easy to fix this:

 Note: There might be other grid companies that have outsourced the Omnipower meter management to Kamstrup.
-If you have this issue, contact your grid company and ask if they are able to request a remote restart of your meter.
+If you have this issue, contact your grid company and ask if they are able to request Kamstrup to do a remote restart of your meter.

-So, what is the solution if the grid company says they cannot do that?
+So, what is the solution if the grid company says they cannot reset the HAN port?

-In that case, we recommend you to insist that they solve the issue in some way.
-One way is to send you (and pay for!) an electrician that can disconnect and reconnect your power meter.
-The power meter stopped working, and it is not your fault.
-The grid company owns the power meter, they need to fix it.
+In that case, we recommend you to insist that they find a solution.
+The grid company owns the power meter, it stopped working - and it is not your fault.
+The grid company should send you (with no cost for you) an electrician/technician that can either disconnect/reconnect your power meter - or reboot it via the optical port of the meter.
 If they claim that it is the connected equipment that caused the disruption, you can tell them that the HAN port is still delivering power (which is confirmed if your Pow-K is still working, just not receiving data), so it is not an overload shutdown.

 Leave a comment